 Mutual respect allows us to live together in a pleasant way.
-Sticking to a few rules of good manners guarantees a better quality of life for all and a harmonious cohabitation with our neighbours and fellow citizens.
-It is important to set a good example and not wait for someone else to take the first step.
+Sticking to a few rules of good manners guarantees a better quality of life for all and a harmonious cohabitation with our neighbors and fellow citizens.
+It is important to set a good example and not wait for someone else

 Animals